Skip to main content

 Summary

 Pythagoras’ theorem states that in a right-angled triangle, a² + b² = c² where c is the hypotenuse.
-Learn to identify the hypotenuse, practise rearranging for shorter sides, and remember Pythagorean triples for quick answers.
+Learn to identify the hypotenuse, practise rearranging for shorter sides, and memorise Pythagorean triples for quick answers.
 At Higher tier, extend the method into three dimensions and coordinate geometry.

 If you want structured practice on Pythagoras’ theorem and other GCSE Maths topics, UpGrades generates AI-powered practice questions that adapt to your level, so you spend your revision time where it counts.
 Try it free today.